riboviz/riboviz/docs/user/run-with-SGE-executor.md

 ```
 You can see that the only difference is `-c SGE.config`.

+You can check the status of execution in another ssh session.
+You can run `qstat` in a new ssh session, and it will report all tasks that you have submitted.
+This should include a job for the interactive session and one or more job starting with `nf`.

-### Changable Parameters
+### Changeable Parameters
 Though the multiple-node version RiboViz is designed to be ready to use with out changing any parameters in the existing yaml files, you can still adjust some parameters to achieve higher performance or lower the possibility of failure.
-There are a total of three parameters that are changable.
+There are a total of three parameters that are changeable.

 #### default time
 You can add a line in the yaml file to control the default time of each tasks in the workflow, for example: